 Features and pricing don’t matter though if your hosting doesn’t do the 1 thing it’s meant to do: serve up your website quickly every single time a visitor requests it.

-So here’s the results of the best of 3 consecutive test performed on both websites with the same testing software from the same server & browser:
+So here are the results of the best of 3 consecutive test performed on both websites with the same testing software from the same server & browser:

 GoDaddy Speed Test